 Before cooking prosciutto for pasta, you need to prepare it properly to enhance its flavors and ensure a delicious outcome.
 Follow these steps to prepare the prosciutto:

-See also How to cook fresh nopales
+See also How long to cook bone in ribs in crock pot

 1. Choose high-quality prosciutto: Look for prosciutto that is well-aged and thinly sliced.
 The quality of the prosciutto will directly impact the flavor of your dish.